aaronicsubstances/cskabomu/README.md

 The entry classes of the libary are [StandardQuasiHttpClient](https://github.com/aaronicsubstances/cskabomu/tree/main/src/Kabomu/QuasiHttp/Client/StandardQuasiHttpClient.cs), [StandardQuasiHttpServer](https://github.com/aaronicsubstances/cskabomu/tree/main/src/Kabomu/QuasiHttp/Server/StandardQuasiHttpServer.cs) and [MediatorQuasiWebApplication](https://github.com/aaronicsubstances/cskabomu/tree/main/src/Kabomu/Mediator/MediatorQuasiWebApplication.cs).

-See [Examples](https://github.com/aaronicsubstances/cskabomu/tree/main/examples) folder for sample file serving programs based on each default quasi web transport.
+See [Examples](https://github.com/aaronicsubstances/cskabomu/tree/main/examples) folder for sample file serving programs based on each example quasi web transport.

 The sample programs come in pairs (with the exception of the memory-based one):  a client program and corresponding server program.
 The server program must be started first.
 By default a client program uploads all files from its current directory to a folder created in the server program's current directory.